TISUnion/PrimeBackup/docs/command.md

 ## Command list overview

-Use `!!pb help` to have a full view of all commands
+Use `!!pb help` to see a full list of all commands

 ![!!pb help](img/pb_help.png)

 ## TODO

-TODO: More command usages
+TODO: More command usage